pysat/pysat/docs/new_instrument.rst

-A general instrument template is included with pysat, ``pysat.instruments.templates.template_instrument``, that has the full set of required and optional methods and docstrings.
-That may be used as a starting point for adding a new instrument to pysat.
+A general instrument template is included with pysat, ``pysat.instruments.templates.template_instrument``, that has the full set of required and optional methods and docstrings, which may be used as a starting point for adding a new instrument to pysat.

 Note that there are general supporting methods for adding an Instrument.